pjtunstall/almondala/README.md

 Simply view online at [Almondala](https://almondala.netlify.app/).

-Alternatively, here is a guid to build and run locally.
+Alternatively, here is a guide to build and run locally.
 First, clone the repo and navigate into it by entering the following commands into a terminal:

 ```bash
 git clone https://github.com/pjtunstall/almondala